pallets/flask/docs/quickstart.rst

 Accessing Request Data
 ----------------------

-For web applications it's crucial to react to the data a client sent to the server.
+For web applications it's crucial to react to the data a client sends to the server.
 In Flask this information is provided by the global :class:`~flask.request` object.
 If you have some experience with Python you might be wondering how that object can be global and how Flask